jet/propulsion/DOCUMENTATION.md

 Regardless of whether you are working on the basis of handling store notifications, or pending work via a Queue, it's important to note that decoupled the process inevitably introduces a variable latency.
 Whether your system can continue to function (either with a full user experience, or in a gracefully degraded mode) in the face of a spike of activity or an outage of a minute/hour/day is far more significant than the P99 overhead.
 If something is time-sensitive, then a queue handler (or store notification processor) may simply not be the right place to do it.

 <a name="busy-metrics"></a>
-### Poison messages, busy streams metrics and altering
+### Poison messages, busy streams metrics and alerting

 In practice, for the average set of reactions processing, the most consequential difference between using a Queue and working in the context of a Store notifications processor is what happens in the case of a Poison Message.
 For Queue processing, Poison Message Handling is a pretty central tenet in the design - keep stuff moving, monitor throughput, add instances to absorb backlogs.
-For Store Notifications processing, the philosophy is more akin to that of an [Andon Cord in the TPS](https://itrevolution.com/articles/kata/) - design and iterate on the process to build it's resilience.
+For Store Notifications processing, the philosophy is more akin to that of an [Andon Cord in the TPS](https://itrevolution.com/articles/kata/): design and iterate on the process to build it's resilience.

 Propulsion allows you to configure a maximum number of batches to permit the processor to read ahead in case of a poison message.
 Checkpointing will *not* progress beyond the Batch containing the poison event.
 Processing will continue until the configured maximum batches read ahead count has been reached, _but will then stop_.